drvinceknight/Nashpy/docs/discussion/degenerate-games.rst

-We see that the `lemke-howson` algorithm fails but also that the :ref:`support-enumeration` and :ref:`vertex-enumeration` fail to find some
+We see that the `lemke-howson` algorithm fails but also that the :ref:`support-enumeration-discussion` and :ref:`vertex-enumeration` fail to find some
 equilibria: there is in fact a range of strategies the row player can play against :code:`[ 0.5 0.5 0]` that is still a best response.

-The :ref:`support-enumeration` algorithm can be run with two optional
+The :ref:`support-enumeration-discussion` algorithm can be run with two optional
 arguments:

 - :code:`non_degenerate=True` (:code:`False` is the default) will only consider